Mrbysco/SimpleTeleportersReforged/src/main/resources/assets/simpleteleporters/guides/simpleteleporters/guide/hearth_crystal.md

 - **One at a Time**: You cannot start another teleport while one is already pending
 - **Cross-Dimensional**: Works across dimensions - teleport home from the Nether or End
 - **Personal Location**: Since the location is saved on your player, any Hearth Crystal can take you home
+- **Charges**: 20 uses before needing to recharge with an Ender Pearl

 ## Tips